raspberrypi/style-guide/style-guide.md

 *   hashtag – Twitter term
 *   HAT - Hardware Attached on Top, describing various add-on boards such as the Sense HAT
 *   HD audio - note capitalisation.
 Full HD audio is 192kHz; HD audio is 96kHz.
+*   HMDI - the HDMI authority have emailed to say that the ® symbol is required in the first mention of HDMI in any given document.
+So HDMI® in the first instance, thereafter HDMI.
 *   HDTV – high-definition television
 *   heatsink - not *heat sink*
 *   help desk